Camelot-Stocks/Graph-Service/README.md

   ]
 }
 ```
-timestamp will be rounded to nearest 5 minutes
+timestamp must be rounded to nearest 5 minutes

 #### Response:
 created priceIds